 My Esri - Case Details

 The Case Details view includes additional information regarding case activities such as emails, phone records, and case resolution (closed cases).
-Also, you will be able to carry out some actions such as adding notes for analyst or requesting to close a case if you managed to resolve the issue on your own.
+Also, you will be able to carry out some actions such as adding notes for analyst, escalating a case, or converting a Standard case to Premium.

 Case Details Actions: